sankeer28/DiscordBot-v1/README.md

 This is my first Discord bot.
 I made it with little knowlege of discord.js.
 If there is any cool feature you find interesting please use it.
-## Install node.js by typing "npm install discord.js" into the terminal of the bot folder
+## Install node.js by typing the following into the terminal of the bot folder
+      npm install discord.js
    ![image](https://github.com/sankeer-28/DiscordBot/assets/112449287/129ce052-c3de-4a90-8409-60106429f9df)

 Type cmd into the search bar of file explorer and Enter.